NEW WAYS OF KNOWING

 Use the gallery below to see what's happening each week, or scroll down for a snapshot.

 Alexander Beiner: Introduction

-All live sessions are 90 minutes, and will take place on Wednesdays at 8pm UK time / 3pm New York Time / 12pm Los Angeles).
-Our introductory session is on 13 December.
+Live sessions are 90 minutes, and take place on Wednesdays at 8pm UK time / 3pm New York Time / 12pm Los Angeles), starting on 13 December.
 Alexander Beiner will facilitate this session, where we'll explore what cognitive and emotional tools we'll be developing to meet complexity in this process.
 You'll connect with your fellow explorers for the first time and identify what practices, ideas and theories are most relevant to your own life and projects.